-BasicHttpAuthentication
+• BasicHttpAuthentication

-With this authentication type, enter a specific user account and the corresponding password for accessing the HTTP server.
+Use this authentication type to specify a user account and the corresponding password for accessing the HTTP server.

-WindowsHttpAuthentication
+• WindowsHttpAuthentication

 Use this authentication type to specify an Active Directory group, whose users can be authenticated on the HTTP server.
 A security ID (SID) or the Active Directory group name in the domain of the Job server can be specified.
 If Active Directory is not located in the domain of the Job server, the SID must be used.